Name: Leo

 time he cut down a cedar tree, and took the wood to the saw mill for

-built several cedar chests.
-(One of these became my toy box – and I still
+several cedar chests.
+(One of these became my toy box – and I still have

 By the

-mount on the tractor, and was able during certain parts of the year to earn $1
+on the tractor, and was able during certain parts of the year to earn $1 per

 As was the